 How can I promote variegation?

-You can simply promote more variegation of already variegated plant by positioning your houseplants in a spot with more light.
+You can simply promote more variegation of already variegated plants by positioning your houseplants in a spot with more light.
 The darker the spot, the more green leave are produced.
 Near a window or an artificial light source is a good spot for your variegated plant to produce more variegation.

 How do I increase variegation in my plant?